HIGGSSAM/edts/README.md

 ## Installation

-Once the repository has been closed run the included config file.
+Once the repository has been cloned run the included config file.

 ``` shell
 cd ./edts